-Students who wish to transfer to LUISS Guido Carli must submit a form to the Student Office between July 1 and September 6, 2019 (available online or from the Student Office).
+Students who wish to transfer to Luiss Guido Carli must submit the form to the Student Office between July 1 and September 6, 2019 (available online or from the Student Office).
 This preliminary application must be accompanied by a degree certificate showing the exams passed, the credits awarded for each such exam and the syllabi of the individual courses.

 It is necessary to read the Rules for University Enrolment by Foreign Students (Norme per l’accesso degli studenti stranieri ai corsi universitari) for students that have secondary school Diploma awarded abroad or awarded by foreign schools operating in Italy.